 Overall responsibility for risk management resides with Tullow's Board of Directors.
 Key risks are monitored by the Board as part of a monthly operational and financial management report for the Group, which includes operational, financial, EHS and external market progress against predefined performance indicators.
 In this report, progress in implementing plans to manage risks is through a narrative commentary and a traffic light system.
 In this way it is clear whether risk mitigation has been achieved, is in progress or has escalated and requires immediate attention.
-This provides a dynamic risk management process where new risks are identified and mitigation processes are refined in the context of the current external operating environment.
+This provides a dynamic risk management processes are refined in the context of the current external operating environment.